 One aspect of Star Trek remained unchanged: many stories addressed the issues of the day.

 Three episodes dealt with disease, reflecting the growing impact of the AIDS epidemic.
-The Iran-Contra scandal inspired the arms-for-hostage story element in “Too Short a Season” and was the starting point for Tormé’s thoughts on the nature of the conspiracy within Starfleet in the “Conspiracy”.
+The Iran-Contra scandal inspired the arms-for-hostages story of “Too Short a Season” and was the starting point for Tormé’s thoughts on the nature of the conspiracy within Starfleet in the “Conspiracy”.

 That meant writers didn’t need a background in science fiction.
 “Some of our best scripts were done by non-science-fiction writers,” Roddenberry told Cinefantastique.